gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    messages MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.

-   DTLS messages of the record protocol SHOULD use multiple streams other than stream 0; they MAY use stream 0 for everything if they do not care about minimizing head of line blocking.
+   DTLS messages of the record protocol, which carries the protected user messages, SHOULD use multiple streams other than stream 0;
+   they MAY use stream 0 as long as the ordered message semantics is acceptable.
+On stream 0 protected user messages as well as any DTLS messages that isn't record protocol will be mixed, thus the additional head of line blocking can occurr.

 ##  Chunk Handling

    DATA chunks of SCTP MUST be sent in an authenticated way as described in {{RFC4895}}.
-All other chunks that can be authenticated, i.e. all chunks that can be listed in the Chunk List Parameter {{RFC4895}}, MUST also be sent in an authenticated way.
+All other chunks that can be authenticated, i.e. all chunk types that can be listed in the Chunk List Parameter {{RFC4895}}, MUST also be sent in an authenticated way.
 This makes sure that an attacker cannot modify the stream in which a message is sent or affect the ordered/unordered delivery of the message.

    If PR-SCTP as defined in {{RFC3758}} is used, FORWARD-TSN chunks MUST also be sent in an authenticated way as described in